GenerousLabs/plans/brainstorming/index.md

 NOTE: Keybase offers encrypted git.
 Likely doesn't work in the browser though.
 Maybe on some kind of server.
 Gets complicated pretty fast...

+### Decisions

+- Trust the host for now
+- Encrypt the credentials for each user that can read them

 ## API

 How do we get data?